Advising and Registration

 What can you contribute to the Recreation Program and what do you expect to receive from it?

 Discuss any other relevant factors.

-4. Schedule a 20-30 minute interview with a member of the faculty (Carver 209) after all materials have been submitted.
+4. Schedule a 15-20 minute interview with a member of the faculty (in Carver 209) after all materials have been submitted to Taylor.
 You should give the faculty a day or two to review your application materials before your interview.